ostracod/ostracode-old/languageDocumentation/syntax.md

 A function invocation accepts an argument item sequence, and returns an item.
 A function may be invoked by placing an expression sequence after an expression which returns the function.
 For example, `$func($evalExprs)` invokes `$func` using the items returned by `$evalExprs` at evaltime.
 Method invocation uses the same syntax as function invocation.

 A factor qualification accepts an argument type sequence, and returns a qualified factor.
 A factor may be qualified by placing an expression sequence after an expression which returns the factor.
 For example, `$factor<$compExprs>` qualifies `$factor` using the types returned by `$compExprs` at comptime.
+Factor type qualification may accept arguments with any time grade, but the arguments of factor value qualification must be known at comptime.

 A "special" is an identifier which may be invoked in a similar fashion to a function.
 A special accepts both expression sequences and statement sequences which are placed immediately after the special.
 For example, `$special [$attrs] ($evalExprs)` invokes `$special` with both `[$attrs]` and `($evalExprs)`.